-SAN RAMON -- Wildlife conservationist Miles Woodruff of Brentwood has a job that takes him so far off the beaten path that, well, there's usually no path there.
+SAN RAMON -- Wildlife conservationist Miles Woodruff, a native of San Ramon, has a job that takes him so far off the beaten path that, well, there's usually no path there.
 And if there is, odds are pretty high he'll find it occupied by an irritable elephant or a 6-foot cobra.

 Woodruff, 33, is working alongside a handful of other conservationists -- including famed primatologist Jane Goodall -- in the first project aimed at reintroducing orphaned, wild-born mandrills back into the forests of the Republic of Congo.

 The brilliant-faced monkeys are hunted as bush meat not only by hungry forest dwellers, but by armed poachers who carry automatic weapons.
 Once the adult mandrills are killed, hunters often capture the babies to sell as caged pets.

 "When I saw them in cages, I thought 'We need to help these guys get back into the wild,'" recalled Woodruff, who spoke about his work on Saturday at the Dougherty Station Library.

 Woodruff met Goodall in 2009 in the Republic of the Congo, where his father worked as an executive for Chevron.
 He and Goodall discussed the growing field of sustainability before Woodruff returned to the United States.
 And, that might have been the end of it, but a subsequent near-fatal diving accident forced him to rethink his priorities and recall his conversation with Goodall.

 "I was very frustrated by the fact that I was one person in a big world of problems, and she had said that was what she was also, and she had made a substantial change and was just one human ...
 That inspired me as one human to make a shift."